-"There are many issues at stake in this contest of vital importance to the appearance.
-Whether be has wandered off himself or been spirited away can only be conjectured.
+While taking proper steps to remove the boy the latter suddenly disappeared. the boy the latter suddenly disappeared.
+The keepers of the asylum said Chase had gone, but they did not know where.
+No trace of him has been found and there are divers theories as to his disappearance.
+Whether he has wandered off himself or been spirited away can only be conjectured.
 The Duhmes are now in America.
-Their side of the case is in charge of Edmund Kelly, the
+Their side hf the case is in charge of Edmund Kelly, the American lawyer.

+American lawyer.
 Hazleton Coal Region Quiet.
 Hazieton, Pa., Oct.
-13.-Quiet prevails throughout the Hazieton coal region to-day.
+13.-Quiet prevails throughout the Hazieton coal region today.
 The Lehigh Valley Coal company and Coxe Bros. & Co., paid their men today for work done in September.
 The employes of the other companies will receive their wages next week.
-The majority of the companies will, by that time, have paid out all wages due to the striking miners in Hazleton.

-Miding Machineay for South Asrica.
+The majority of the companies will, by that time, have paid out all wages due to the striking miners in Hazleton, Miding Machineay for South Asrica.
 Chicago, Oct.
-13.-Shipments of min-ing machinery to South Africa have been resumed from this city.
-Thousands of dollars worth of machinery which could not be delivered on account of the Book war is now going forward.
-One of the members of an iron firm in speaking of the present prospects in South Africa, said:
+13.-Shipments of mining machinery to South Africa have been resumed from this city.
+Thousands of dollars worth of machinery which could not be delivered on account of the Boer war is now going forward.
+One of the members of an iron firm in speaking of the present prospects in South Africa,

-"Orders from that country are coming in again and the indications are that the Transvaul will soon enter upon an era of prosperity such as it has an era of prosperity such as it has never known before.
+"Orders from that country are coming in again and the indications are that the Transvaal will soon enter upon an era of prosperity such as it has never known before.
 We are already crowded with orders and the plant is running to its full capacity."

-The Wisponsin Returns.
+The Wisconsin Returns.

 San Francisco, Oct.
-13.-The battle-ship Wigconsin, whose trial trip in San-ta Barbara channel Thursday, demonta sarbara channel indraway, demonstrated the fact that she is the best boat in the American navy, arrived in port today.
+11.-The battle-ship Wisconsin, whose trial trip in San-ta Barthra channel Thursday, demon-strated the fact that she is the best boat in the American navy, arrived in port today.
 Her builders, the Union Iron Works, are confident that the Wisconsin will under more favorable conditions than prevailed Thursday, better her record of that day.

+General Merritt Arrives.
 New York, Oct.
-13.-Major General Wesley Merritt, U. S. A., and Mrs. Mer-ritt, arrived here today from a pro-tracted tour of Europe.
+11.-Major General Wesley Merritt, U. S. A., and Mrs. Mer-ritt, arrived here today from a pro-tracted tour of Europe.